drorspei/misc/notebooks/ljpy-jupyterlab/real_LjPy.md

 5. Starting history before Jupyter Lab:
     1. I'll talk a bit about stuff before and leading to Jupyter Lab
     2. Completion, showed in console tab
-    3. Input history, showed in console tab
+    3. Input history, showed in console tab:
+        1. Open Terminal and run ipython
+        2. Then run `htop` and put tab in bottom right corner
     4. Customizable GUI, showed in themes
     5. Multiple views, for example two views on same markdown file
     6. Inlined plots: